Godfrey Khotso Mokoena

-Godfrey Khotso Mokoena OIB (born 6 March 1985 in Heidelberg, South Africa) is a South African athlete who specializes in the long jump and triple jump.
+Godfrey Khotso Mokoena OIB (born 6 March 1985) is a South African athlete who specializes in the long jump and triple jump.

 Early life and family

 He started his school education at Shalimar Ridge Primary School in Heidelberg, Gauteng.
 He excelled at gymnastics at a very early age.

 He matriculated at Nigel High School, Nigel.
 His talent at long jump was discovered by Elna de Beer.
 He started to compete in athletics at the age of 13.

 Career

 Originally competing in the triple jump, winning the World Junior title in 2004 (he also came second in the long jump) and the silver medal at the 2006 Commonwealth Games, he switched to long jump in 2007 after an ankle injury.
 It was a very successful transition.
 In 2008, he won the long jump at the world indoor championships and silver at the Olympic games.

 In July 2009, he set a new African record in long jump, 8.50m in Madrid in an IAAF Super Grand Prix meeting where he finished second behind Fabrice Lapierre.
 The previous African record, 8.46, was held by Cheikh Toure of Senegal and set in 1997.

 For the 2014 Commonwealth Games, he switched back to the triple jump, winning the gold medal.